blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Upgrade Notice ==

 = 2.2.0 =
-Upgrade to this version to take advantage of the new features found in version 0.10 of the Catenis Enterprise API.
+Upgrade to this version to take advantage of the new features found in version 0.10 of the Catenis API.

 = 2.1.0 =
-Upgrade to this version to take advantage of the new features found in version 0.9 of the Catenis Enterprise API, and to improve the end user's experience when using Google Chrome.
+Upgrade to this version to take advantage of the new features found in version 0.9 of the Catenis API, and to improve the end user's experience when using Google Chrome.

 = 2.0.0 =
-Upgrade to this version to take advantage of the new features found in version 0.8 of the Catenis Enterprise API and the improved notifications implementation.
+Upgrade to this version to take advantage of the new features found in version 0.8 of the Catenis API and the improved notifications implementation.

 = 1.1.2 =
 All users are advised to upgrade to this version.